meyertime/linux-all-the-things/docs/arch-lenovo720s.md

     2. Set `swapfc_force_preallocated=1`.
         - This is necessary if you see `WARN: swapFC: ENOSPC` in the log, which happened in my case.
     3. Set other values as desired; for example, `swapfc_max_count` according to desired max size.
 For example, 32 x 512M would equal 16GB.
+5. `systemctl stop systemd-swap.service` to stop the service if it is already running.
-5. `systemctl start systemd-swap.service` to start the service.
+6. `systemctl start systemd-swap.service` to start the service.
-6. `systemctl enable systemd-swap.service` to enable the service.
+7. `systemctl enable systemd-swap.service` to enable the service.
-7. Check settings before and after reboot.
+8. Check settings before and after reboot.
     1. `cat /sys/fs/cgroup/memory/memory.swappiness` should show swappiness value of `0`.
     2. `swapon` should show swap files being used.